A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts

-Aromatic compounds are characterized by their unique properties, which include:
+Aromatic compounds exhibit unique properties, including:

-• High resonance energy
+• High resonance energy, contributing to their stability.

 Experiment: Aromaticity of Benzene